Computer Science & Engineering

 View Sections

 Students electing the thesis option for their master's degree perform their thesis research under this course.
-In order to successfully complete a master's thesis, students must enroll in 6 units of this course typically over the course of two consecutive semesters, produce a written thesis, and defend the thesis before a three-person committee.
-Prerequisite: permission of advisor and submission of a research proposal form.
+In order to successfully complete a master's thesis, students must enroll in 6 units of this course typically over the course of two consecutive semesters, produce a written thesis, and defend the thesis before a three person committee.
+Prerequisite: permission of adviser and submission of a research proposal form

 Credit variable, maximum 6 units.